lonnelars/lonnelars.github.io/_posts/2023-08-10-tips-i-idea-structural-replace.md

 # Structural search and replace

-Fra noen smarte kollegaer i Kantega fikk jeg et tips om at det finnes en bedre search and replace i IDEA, som heter _Search structurally..._ og _Replace structurally..._.
+Fra noen smarte kollegaer i Kantega fikk jeg et tips om at det finnes en bedre search and replace i IDEA, som heter _Structural search and replace_.
 [Her er det Jetbrains selv sier om det:](https://www.jetbrains.com/help/idea/structural-search-and-replace.html)

 > A conventional search process does not take into account the syntax and semantics of the source code.
 Even if you use regular expressions, IntelliJ IDEA still treats your code as a regular text.
 The structural search and replace (SSR) actions let you search for a particular code pattern or grammatical construct in your code considering your code structure.